Can My Dog Eat That? (7 Popular Foods Examined)

 This short list covered many different types of foods that you may have wanted to feed your dog.
 In fact, there is a chance that you already have fed your dog one of the foods on this list.

 If you have, and they have not suffered any ill effects, then please DO NOT TAKE ANY CHANCES.

 When you introduce any new foods to your dog’s diet, be sure to check in with your veterinarian to see if it is okay.

 What may seem normal and fine for human consumption could actually be deadly and lethal to your precious puppy.

 Stick to the foods that you know are okay for your pup and you should be able to help them live a long and healthy life with you.

-If you suspect your pooch may have potentially ingested a toxic substance, call the Pet Poison Control Center at (855) 764-7661 or contact your local veterinarian as soon as possible.
+If you suspect your pooch may have potentially ingested any of the above or a toxic substance, call the Pet Poison Control Center at (855-764-76610) OR contact your local veterinarian as soon as possible.